surya-r619/linux_terminal/README.md

-# rock_paper
-This is a Rock-Paper-Scissor game which only runs on linux terminal
+These games can will only work on linux terminal